t1m0thyj/WinDynamicDesktop/README.md

 ## Supported Devices

-WinDynamicDesktop is developed primarily for Windows 10, but should run on any version of Windows with .NET Framework 4.5 or newer installed.
-If your version of .NET Framework is too old, you can install a newer one from [here](https://www.microsoft.com/net/download).
+WinDynamicDesktop is developed primarily for Windows 11, but should run on any device with Windows 7 or newer.
+Windows Insider builds are not officially supported.

 ## Resources